lkesteloot/unsong/unsong.md

 We started working.
 Usually the hardest part of these things is to add up the gematria value of all the different subsets of letters, but of course Sarah did it instantly.
 The second-hardest part was figuring out which chapter of the books had the equations you needed, but Sohu had a photographic memory and would think for a second, pull a volume off the fourth shelf on the far wall, open it up to chapter sixteen, and put her finger halfway down the first page.

-“Um,” I said, trying to think quickly, “maybe if we see which Goldblum subsets are invariant under a temurah transformation, we could…” But Sohu interrupted.
+“Um,” I said, trying to think quickly, “maybe if we see which Goldblum subsets are invariant under a temurah transformation, we could...”
+But Sohu interrupted.
 “For a non-supernally based Name like this one, that’s equivalent to a basic transformation of phonetic triplets,” she said.
 “Maharaj, 1992.”
 And before I could ask how she even knew that applied here, Sarah announced to us that all of the phonetic triplets checked out.
 By that point Sohu’s attention had been lost, and on she went to the next book, the next theory.
 “Any corresponding Psalms?” she asked, and before I could even remember exactly how many psalms there were Sarah shook her head and said that none of them corresponded.

 “Sarah,” Sohu finally said, “how carefully did you confound Aaron’s memory?”